 The cause of myofascial pain syndrome is unknown.
 Nevertheless, prior injury, poor sleep patterns, stressful life situations, and depression are common underlying conditions that may play a role in inciting and exacerbating myofascial pain syndrome.
 It is currently felt that risk factors such as these may lead to a change in the ability of the brain to properly process pain perception (referred to as central pain processing).

-Myofascial pain may develop from a muscle injury or from excessive strain on a particular muscle or muscle group, ligament or tendon.
-Other causes include:
+Myofascial pain may develop from a muscle injury or excessive strain on a particular muscle or muscle group, ligament, or tendon.

 - Injury to intervertebral disc